hotosm/osm-fieldwork/docs/externaldata.md

 and values as similar as possible, with unique names.
 When using [ogr2ogr](https://gdal.org/programs/ogr2ogr.html) for data extraction from a Postgres database, there is more control than when using Overpass, and larger datasets can be processed.
+You can clean up all the tag names later if you add a custom config file for the conversion.

 As the GeoJson file gets turned into an XPATH components when converted to an XForm, the actual filename without the suffix becomes